Shuilin123/Mathematical-modeling-problems-and-algorithms/README.md

 # Mathematical-modeling-problems-and-algorithms
-Algorithms and papers for some mathematical modeling problems
+Algorithms and papers for some mathematical modeling problems [continuously update]